dsa-t/jlc-kicad-lib-loader/README.md

 # JLCPCB/LCSC Library Loader

 This KiCad plugin allows you to search and download symbols/footprints with 3D models to a local .elibz library that can be read by KiCad.
+Required KiCad version: 8.0.7 or newer.

 ![image](https://github.com/user-attachments/assets/1614027b-d7c9-4eb9-8025-56134fccedac)